nikkywood/adam.michael.wood_writing/in-progress/assets-and-liabilities.md

 Governments have almost none of those things.
 They tend to do well on the "plans and schemes," and often "secret motivations," but you'd be hard pressed to find a government that loves or learns.
 They grow, but more like a cancer than like a healthy human.
 They have no soul.

+You may possess the ability to be rational, but you yourself are not wholly rational.
+And you may engage in economic activity, but you are not soley (or even primarily) an economic actor.

+Governments and businesses, on the other hand, are solely economic actors, and they tend strongly toward rationalism.

-For this reason, governments can not see a person the way we, as people, can see a person.
-For a government, the only meaning that a person has is as an asset or as a liability.
-Corporations have the exact same blindness.
+For this reason, neither governments nor corporations can see a person the way we, as people, can see a person.
+For a strictly economic actor, the only meaning that a person has is as an asset or as a liability.

-Even though both corporations and governments are run by people, the needs of the organization itself will always trump the compassion of the individuals who make it up.
+Even though both corporations and governments are run by people, the needs of the organization itself will almost always trump the compassion of the individuals who make it up.
 This is because the entire purpose of corporations and governments is to sublimate the activity of individuals into a higher and more complex set of goal-seeking behaviors.
-That's the whole reason humans create organizations like businesses, governments, and churches.
+That's the whole reason humans create organizations like businesses and governments.

-So, if governments and corporations view people in similar ways, they are both similarly bad and should be avoided, right?
+So, if governments and corporations view people in similarly dehumanizing ways, they are both similarly bad and should be avoided, right?

 This is the "anarcho-communist" viewpoint, and is both common and understandable.
 But it is also wrong.

+First of all, it is only bad for a person - as a human - to view another person in a way that is reductive and dehumanizing.
+For a corporate entity, such as a business or a government, to do so is morally neutral.
+It's just the way it is.

 The key difference has to do with the goals of government and the goals of businesses, and the effect of that difference is both paradoxically confusing and completely obvious (once you've heard it).

+## Exploitation vs. Caretaking

+Typically, a corporation's goal is profit-seeking and a government's goal is taking care of people.
+You can rephrase or quibble with this if you like, but it is the essential purpose of each of those entities.

+This should mean that governments are caring and good, and that corporations are greedy and evil.
+Right?

+Well, that's the Left-Liberal Socialist view of things.
+It is completely reasonable at first glance.
+And it is also completely wrong.

+Corporations make profits in a lot of different ways, but at the core of it they make profit from people buying stuff.
+All the other machinations of industry rest on this fact.
+People, therefore, are an asset (generally speaking) to corporations.
+They have value (money) which corporations wish to exploit (by selling them stuff).

+This means that human beings are inherently valuable to corporations.
+To the extent that a soulless, lifeless entity with no mind and no emotions can like something, corporations must like people.

+Remember I said employees are liabilities?
+This is true.
+But businesses need those employees in order to pursue their goals.
+So even a business doesn't like its employees, it needs them.
+It is in a relationship with them which requires care and maintenance on the part of the organization.
+It doesn't have to like them, but it can't act as if it hates them.

+Now, what about governments?

+Governments are in the business of taking care of people.
+Whether that means protecting them from foreign invaders or providing health care to those who can't afford to planning clean cities for them to live in or inspiring them with moon launces, the entire structure of government is predicated on the notion that people need to be taken care of and that government is the best entity to take care of them.

+Taking care of something has an expense, of course.
+Every person being taken care of represents a liability to the government that is tasked with that care.
+And the more care being given, the higher the liability.

+Is it any wonder that so many people sense that government hates the poor?
+Of course it does.
+At least, to the extent that a soulless, mindless entity without emotion can "hate" something.

+We could argue here that we can't, or we shouldn't, hate the poor.
+We are supposed to take care of those who can't take care of themselves.
+That is the right thing to do.
+The Christian thing to do.

+Quite right.

+We, as human beings, with souls and minds and hearts, can spend our money and our resources on the poor without viewing them as merely economic liabilities.
+This is because we have values beyond economics.
+We can love.

+A government (like a corporation) cannot actually love (or even hate) anything or anyone.
+But, acting in a rational economic manner, the effects of love and hate are in strong evidence.

+Governments have no option but to see the people receiving their benefits as liabilities.
+They cannot help but act as if they hate people.

+Now, one should point out that a certain group of people (and non-people, like corporations) actually provide money to the government - in the form of taxes.
+One would suspect, then, that the government would view those people as assets, and therefore "like" them.

+Well - the government clearly likes the rich more than the poor.
+But, objectively, does it really like the rich either?